It’s not always easy to put feelings into words.

 Through these art therapy sessions, you learn coping skills and communicate feelings caused by addiction and trauma, which ultimately help you heal and enter recovery.

-Art Therapy Benefits at The Raleigh House
+Benefits of Art Therapy at The Raleigh House

 At The Raleigh House, we’re proud of both the environment we’ve created and our evidence-based treatment led by our experienced team.
 We’re here to help you get sober, but that’s just the start.
 Our ultimate goal is to help you live your best life, ready for the challenges and joys that lie ahead.
 Fill out our form or contact us today to learn more about our 90-day drug and alcohol addiction treatment programs.